Security Awareness Training

 The Mimecast HRM Platform has been designed by having human beings at the center of everything we do, aligning key protection and data controls to offer the most comprehensive approach to human risk management.
 With the Mimecast HRM Platform, you get a single solution that brings multiple products together to help you protect collaboration, educate employees, and detect insider risk.
 This is the connected human risk management platform organizations need.

 Mimecast is pioneering human risk management.
-The Mimecast HRM Platform and Mimecast Engage technology are the latest innovations in its mission to advance security and transform the way organizations manage and mitigate risk.
-By integrating security into the very fabric of human interaction, the organization is setting a new standard for protecting businesses in an increasingly complex digital world.
+The Mimecast HRM Platform and Mimecast Engage technology are the latest innovations in our mission to advance security and transform the way organizations manage and mitigate risk.
+By integrating security into the very fabric of human interaction, we are setting a new standard for protecting businesses in an increasingly complex digital world.

 The Bottom Line